cdcloudlogix/terraform_s3_public_notifications/README.md

 # Terraform: Email Notifications of unencrypted S3 Buckets

-This Terraform repository would provide a lambda which will scan S3 Buckets and turn off public access (ACL Public Bloc turned on).
+This Terraform repository would provide a lambda which will scan S3 Buckets and turn off public access (Public Block Access ACL enforced and turned on).
 This lambda requires access to SSM Parameter.

 ## Overview